firolino/clang-tool/README.md

 IntegerVariableFinder intFinder(context);
 intFinder.start();
 ```

+More matchers for writing own finders and transformers are available under [2].

 ### Specifiying compiler arguments
 There are multiple ways to provide your projects' compiler arguments to a clang tool: